Incidental Findings Can Arise in Every Practice

 by Kathy Everitt

 Incidental findings are an especially relevant topic in the world of radiology, which is where the term “incidental findings” is most often heard.
 However, incidental findings can arise in every practice.
-Incidental findings, by the way, are defined as any findings that are discovered during medical treatment/evaluation that could potentially affect the health of a patient when the diagnostic treatment/evaluation actions were not intended to yield such findings.
+Incidental findings are defined as any findings that are discovered during medical treatment/evaluation that could potentially affect the health of a patient when the diagnostic treatment/evaluation actions were not intended to yield such findings.

 A question which arises frequently is whether you, the provider, who is treating the patient for a specific service or treatment has a duty to advise the patient of other health issues (aka incidental findings) you may note as you provide the specific service for which you are seeing the patient.